ngjunsiang/laymansguide-src/season11/issue139/issue139.md

 [**Previously:**](https://buttondown.email/laymansguide/archive/) A system-on-chip (SoC) combines the core functionality of a system—processing, graphics, memory, and control—into a single chip package.

-I am eager to get dig into the meat of the A14 and M1!
+I am eager to dig into the meat of the A14 and M1!
 But first I must set up a story.

 ## The hUMA race